Set Up the BlazorPowerTools NuGet Feed

 </packageSources>

-Once the feed is configured, install as usual:
+Once the feed is registered, install as usual:

 dotnet add package BlazorPowerToolsVersion Management